mnesarco/FreeCAD_ExtMan/README.md

 ```
 Restart FreeCAD

+### Usage

+Once installed, restart FreeCAD and activate it from the Workbenches list.

 | :warning: WARNING: This project is in active development and it is not ready for final users. |